CalabreseLab/seekr/README.md

 `The v1.0.1 update contains additional log transformation options and a tweak for length normalization`

 ## Updates
-Includes a redesigned flag to indicate the method of k-mer standardization, and an additional option for k-mer standardization: --log2 [1,2,3] or -l [1,2,3]
+Includes a redesigned flag to indicate the method of k-mer standardization, and an additional option for $k$-mer standardization: --log2 [1,2,3] or -l [1,2,3]

 1. Default standardizationmethod is --log2 2.
 This is the same default standardization method used in SEEKR v1.0.0.
 For a given set of sequences, k-mers are counted, then length normalized (counts per kb of sequence), then z-scores for each k-mer are calculated, and then these z-scores are log2-tranformed.
 See PMID 31097619 for examples and an in-depth description of the rationale for using log2-transformed z-scores as a default.